- 1 Overview

-Lovely Views uses the same permissions as normal ZD views, so if you want to share a view with only one other agent, you will have to create an agent group for yourself and that agent, add both of your accounts to the group, and then share the view with that group.
-ZD doesn't currently have a way that you can share a view with a selection of agents.
+Lovely Views respects the permissions you set for the view in the Zendesk settings.
+If you want to share a view with only one other agent, you will have to create a group for yourself and that agent, add both of your accounts to the group, and then share the view with that group.

 7.2 Can an admin see the personal views of other agents?

-As Lovely Views uses the standard ZD view permissions, an admin cannot see an agent's personal views.
+As Lovely Views uses the standard Zendesk view permissions, an admin cannot see an agent's personal views.